github/codeql/docs/codeql/codeql-cli/codeql-cli-reference/index.rst

 CodeQL CLI reference
 ====================

-Find detailed information about the CodeQL commands, as well the files you can use or generate when executing CodeQL processes.
+Learn more about the files you can use when running CodeQL processes and the results format and exit codes that CodeQL generates.

 .. toctree::
    :titlesonly: